EDI Banner

 The collection of data related to race-motivated incidents is an area the CPS is actively looking to improve upon.
 These incidents are captured as a reportable statistic within the CPS Records Management System.
 One of the ways the CPS is improving the way we track these incidents, is by assigning the Hate Crime Investigator to review all incidents and ensure they are properly classified within our system.

 The CPS has undertaken efforts as part of its Equity, Diversity and Inclusivity Action Plan to improve relationships with diverse communities and encourage the reporting of incidents to police.
-While the CPS is in the early stages of executing some of these strategies, our plan is to continue to conduct presentations to diverse groups and inform them about the various ways they can contact police for assistance and the importance of doing so.
+Designated Hate Crime Investigators continue to conduct presentations to diverse groups and inform them about the various ways they can contact police for assistance and the importance of doing so.

-The CPS is very pleased to have a designated Hate Crime Investigator position.
-We feel this is a critical role for ensuring the victim is receiving necessary support and resources, while also ensuring any involved individuals or suspects are educated, regardless of whether or not the matter is criminal in nature.
+The Hate Crime Investigator is a critical role for ensuring the victim is receiving necessary support and resources, while also ensuring any involved individuals or suspects are educated, regardless of whether or not the matter is criminal in nature.
 It further allows for greater oversight in ensuring officers are investigating these incidents to the fullest extent.

-The CPS is cognizant of the fact that there continues to be a lot of necessary work to be done to improve our relationship with diverse communities and develop the relationship to a point where communities feel comfortable reporting to police.
+The CPS is cognizant of the fact that there needs to be a lot of work done to improve our relationship with diverse communities and develop the relationship to a point where communities feel comfortable reporting to police; however, we are hopeful that the increase in reporting in 2022 representants a significant improvement.

 We are hopeful that with the continued execution of the Equity, Diversity and Inclusivity Action Plan, we can build a better relationship with the diverse communities we serve and foster a culturally competent membership.